gabe-lee/cargit/README.md

-# cargo-git-save
+# cargit
-Small utility for automating groups of git actions
+Small utility for automating groups of git and cargo actions